mcoirad/mcoirad.github.io/_posts/2023-08-10-building-a-political-media-intelligence-platform.markdown

 2016 was a watershed year in American politics.
 It was a watershed year for me too, but all the details are too big for the scope of this post.
 But suffice to say it opened the eyes of many (including mine) to the power of data to manipulate social movement.

 Not too long after, I became professionally involved in leading the development the data infrastructure for political campaigns and organizations.
 One of my first projects, and what was soon to become my main project, was building the tools for automatic capture and analysis of political advertising data.
+I never really attempted to collect all my thoughts and lessons learnt from building the research tools, so I'll try to do so now.

 ## Building an accurate data intelligence pipeline

-Capturing digital political advertising data required building a realtime data collection pipeline that scraped public advertising transparency reports.
-Unlike your traditional data pipeline, a web-scraping pipeline suffers from the following downsides:
+Capturing digital political advertising data required building a realtime data collection pipeline that scraped public advertising transparency reports from Facebook, Google, Snapchat, and others.
+Unlike a traditional data pipeline where many variables can be controlled for, a web-scraping pipeline suffers from the following downsides:

 - Data on a website changes on an indeterminate schdule
 - Changes to web pages cause previous information there to be lost
 - Changes to how data is presented
-- You can be ratelimited
+- You can be ratelimited without warning
 - Authentication to access data can be through a UI
 - Data you collect can be incomplete

-Solving for all of these issues requires a careful attention to detail, as well as some creative problem-solving.
+Solving for all of these issues requires a careful attention to detail, as well as some creative adaptation of traditional data engineering best practices.

 #### Data scheduling
-The answer is simply you need to find the assumptions you can safely make, and be prepared to collect a ton of data, all the time.
+The answer is simply you need to find the assumptions you can safely make, be prepared to collect a ton of data, and to be able to catch and adapt from your failures.

 As an example the Facebook Transparency Reports make CSVs of daily data available on most days.
-This is can usually be collected once a day.
-However their ad-level reporting updates indetermiately.
+This is can usually be collected once a day, but if missed on the date of publication, can't be accessed historically.
+In addition, their ad-level reporting updates indetermiately.
 This required running multi-threaded web scrapers so that we could scrape each ad at least once a day.

 #### Changes to Website structure
 This is pretty similar to traditional data pipelines in that you need to be able to detect when a data source is down, or if the pipeline is not exporting outputs properly.
 You need canary tests that will trigger if no data is being collected over a certain point in time.
 You also need to log errors or missing data so you can trigger an alarm if missing data counts go over a certain threshold.